 Wunder’s full audit is an extensive five-day evaluation that focuses on determining whether the service complies with the legally-required WCAG 2.1 Level A and AA criteria.
 This means that the site is tested by an accessibility expert using automated tools, heuristic evaluation, and manual testing.
 Wunder’s full test bench includes a variety of desktop and mobile operating systems, browsers, modes, and digital assistive technologies such as screen readers.

 The result of a full audit is a report in the client’s preferred language, where all found accessibility infringements are listed and prioritised by their severity.
 This type of evaluation is appropriate when you need to find and fix every possible issue, as well as when you need to add a legally-binding accessibility statement to your service.

 All organisations covered by the Finnish digital accessibility law are legally required to provide an accessibility statement explaining the current status of the site.
 If there are any accessibility issues on it, it also has to explain what they are, and include a plan to fix them.
 The final report of a full audit includes the data necessary to create this statement.
 As a best practice, the accessibility statement should be based on an evaluation done by a third-party contractor, not the service provider itself nor the company that has developed the service.

 Partial accessibility review

-Lighter than the full audit, a three-day review focuses on improving the general accessibility of the service.
+Lighter than the full audit, an accessibility review focuses on improving the general accessibility of the service.
 This type of evaluation works well for organizations that don’t currently have legal accessibility obligations but want to be more inclusive and improve the quality of their service.
 Partial reviews work great as a regular part of continuous development or as a measure that prepares the service for a full audit.